citygml4j/ade-xjc/README.md

 For example, if you want to augment your generated JAXB classes with setters for collections then you can use the `Setters Plugin` of the JAXB2 Basics Plugins project.
 This plugin is activated by the `-Xsetters` command line option and is documented [here](https://github.com/highsource/jaxb2-basics/wiki/JAXB2-Setters-Plugin).
 The following example shows how use this plugin with ade-xjc.

-    % java -jar ade-xjc.jar -Xsetters -Xsetters-mode=direct /home/user/ade/CityGMLADE.xsd
+    % ade-xjc -Xsetters -Xsetters-mode=direct /home/user/ade/CityGMLADE.xsd

 Sample ADE Schema compilation
 -----------------------------
 ade-xjc provides the sample CityGML ADE Schema `CityGML-SubsurfaceADE-0_9_0.xsd` to illustrate the schema binding process.
-Once you have built the library from source with [Apache Ant](http://ant.apache.org/) as described above, find the example in the `ade-xjc-<version>/sample` folder.
+Once you have built the library from source with [Gradle](https://gradle.org/) as described above, find the example in the `build/install/ade-xjc/sample` folder.

-From within the `ade-xjc-<version>` folder, launch ade-xjc with the following command.
+From within the `sample` folder, launch ade-xjc with the following command.

-    % java -jar ade-xjc.jar -clean -binding sample/binding.xjb -output sample/src-gen
+    % ../bin/ade-xjc -clean -binding binding.xjb -output src-gen -package ade.sub.jaxb CityGML-SubsurfaceADE-0_9_0.xsd
-    -package ade.sub.jaxb sample/CityGML-SubsurfaceADE-0_9_0.xsd

 This will compile the `CityGML-SubsurfaceADE-0_9_0.xsd` schema to JAXB classes that are generated in the folder `sample/src-gen`.
-Due to Java 8 XML security properties, you will have to allow access to external XSD files, for instance, by adding the following JVM argument to the above command.

-    -Djavax.xml.accessExternalSchema=file

-For convience, an Ant `build.xml` file is available in the `ade-xjc-<version>/sample` folder.
-Run this `build.xml` file with Ant using the default target to compile the schema with the same settings as shown above.
+For convience, two `run-sample` start scripts are provided in the `sample` folder to run ade-xjc with the above settings under Windows or UNIX-like environments.

 Using the generated JAXB classes
 --------------------------------